Russell Young (artist): Career

 Young became very ill and almost died in February 2010.
 He was in a coma for 8 days brought on by pneumonia and ARDS; all induced by the H1N1 virus.
 Young emerged from his long recovery examining his life and surroundings and began to explore the nature of trauma and its effect on both the individual and cultural psyche.
-2011 forced a seminal shift in his work, first in the series Helter Skelter, using the violent image from the 1968 Rolling Stones Altamont Free Concert and the Hells Angels stabbing death of Meredith Hunter, over and over, in a series of abstractions.
+2011 forced a seminal shift in his work, first in the series Helter Skelter, using the violent image from the 1968 Rolling Stones Altamont Free Concert and the Hells Angels killing of Meredith Hunter, over and over, in a series of abstractions.
 Helter Skelter was shown at SCOPE Miami in 2014 by Bankrobber London.

 The Goss-Michael Foundation in Dallas held a retrospective of Young's work in the winter of 2012.
 He also showed a series of large paintings called Only Anarchists are Pretty in the front gallery.
 He cut up 1970s photographs of bound women and lay them onto large, "unimaginable orgies of claustrophobic assemblage" and titled from the council estates in the deprived areas of Britain: Thorntree, Nant Peris, the Gorbals.
 An idea he borrows from Joy Division naming themselves for the sexual slavery rooms of nazi concentration camps, told of in the House of Dolls.

 Young began two large series of abstract works in 2011.
 In the Fight of the Paso del Mar, he threw the dust of metals into wet, black pigment and sprayed them with sea water and rain to allow the metals to rust and turn colors.
 He named them for his favorite surf breaks along the California coast.
 In Dreamland, he poured paint on the floor and printed it onto linen, building up atmospheric scapes with the names of atomic bomb tests.
 He showed his Fight of the Paso del Mar and Dreamland paintings at Bankrobber London in 2013.